musicangora/musicangora/README.md

 - 👋 Hi, I’m @musicangora.
-- 👀 I’m interested in Game development and Deep Learning.
+- 👀 I’m interested in Game development and web frontend engineering.
-- ✍️ I'm researching deep learning using medical images.
-- 🌱 I’m currently learning Python and C#.
+- 🌱 I’m currently learning TypeScript and C#.
 - 🎮 I use Unity and Godot to make games.
 <!---
 musicangora/musicangora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.